Fuzz Against Junk & The Hero Maker

 krill2.jpg

 Among the satire there was this two-page piece by Richard Glyn Jones and Robert Meadley which is probably the closest the magazine came to what people now call steampunk.
-I say probably because many of Moorcock’s alternate histories were doing in the late 60s and early 70s what steampunk does today although not all of these appeared in NW.
-Nathanial Krill at the Time Node has the additional interest for me in being another example of using period engravings for fantastic or satirical ends.
-Other examples of this are well-documented but this is one that few people will have seen.
+I say probably because many of Moorcock’s alternate histories were doing in the late 60s and early 70s what steampunk does today, although not all of these appeared in NW.
+Nathanial Krill at the Time Node has the additional interest for me in being another example of the use of period engravings for fantastic or satirical ends, and one that few people will have seen.
 Richard Glyn Jones was a regular illustration contributor to New Worlds; Robert Meadley had four short stories in New Worlds Quarterly.
 Ten years ago I designed Meadley’s essay collection, A Tea Dance At Savoy.
 He’s a great writer, I keep hoping we’ll see more of his work one day.

 krill3.jpg